qualcomm/aimet/Docs/beta/opt-guide/quantization/quantization_workflow.rst

 1. Quantization simulation (QuantSim):

 It simulates quantized behavior using floating-point hardware.
-QuantSim efficiently enables various quantization options and helps you estimate the off-target quantized metric through fake quantization (quantize and dequantize operations, known as QDQ) without requiring actual quantized hardware.
+QuantSim efficiently enables various quantization options and helps you estimate the off-target quantized accuracy metric using quantization simulation (sequence of quantize and dequantize operations, known as QDQ) without requiring actual quantized hardware.

-2. Post training quantization (PTQ):
+2. Post-training quantization (PTQ):

 PTQ techniques make a model more quantization-friendly without requiring model retraining or fine-tuning.
 PTQ is recommended as a go-to tool in a quantization workflow because:

-- PTQ does not require the original training pipeline
+- PTQ does not require the training pipeline
-- PTQ is fast and easy to use
+- PTQ is efficient and easy to use

-3. Quantization aware training (QAT):
+3. Quantization-aware training (QAT):

-QAT enable you to fine-tune a model with quantization operations (QDQ) inserted in the model graph.
+QAT enables you to fine-tune a model with quantization operations (QDQ) inserted in the model graph.
 In effect, it makes the model parameters robust to quantization noise.

 Compared to PTQ:

 - QAT requires a training pipeline and dataset and
 - QAT takes longer because it needs some fine-tuning,